IBM/edge-scalability-testbed/limani/README.md

 ```
 This creates a 'credentials' container images to be consumed by the device simulators.

+A kubeconfig file for the backend cluster is created by the playbook at `.data/limani_backend_kubeconfig`.

 3. Finish the setup on the deviceserver clusters.
 For example:
 ```shell
 ansible-playbook -i .data/hosts_deviceserver1 limani/deviceserver.yaml -e "img_registry=$DH place=aws aws_access_key=$AWS_ACCESS_KEY aws_secret_key=$AWS_SECRET_KEY"